cellphone4ET/family-mash/README.md

 Please use account wednesday@addamsfamily.com and password 012345678910 to access the demo content.

-*** due to the nature of this application a unique account with a valid email address must be created along with a family member with a birthday of the current date for month and day in order to test the email reminders functionality
+*** due to the nature of this application, a unique account with a valid email address must be created along with a family member with a birthday for the following day in order to test the email reminders functionality.
+Emails are sent out every morning at 12:01AM.

 ## Technologies